When do the Paralympics start and end? See the schedule for the 2024 Paris Games

 When is the opening ceremony for the 2024 Paralympics?

-The opening ceremony for the 2024 Paralympics will take place on Aug.
+The opening ceremony for the 2024 Paralympics took place on Aug.
 28 at 8 p.m., local time.
-Viewers in the EDT and PDT areas can tune in at 2 p.m., and 11 a.m., respectively.
-The event will be held in Paris' Place de la Concorde and the Champs-Elysées.
+Viewers in the EDT and PDT areas tuned in at 2 p.m., and 11 a.m., respectively.
+The event was held in Paris' Place de la Concorde and the Champs-Elysées.

-Thomas Jolly, who was artistic director for the opening and closing ceremonies at the Olympics, will also direct the ceremonies for the Paralympics.
+Thomas Jolly, who was artistic director for the opening and closing ceremonies at the Olympics, also directed the ceremonies for the Paralympics.

 "From the Champs-Elysées to Place de la Concorde, I look forward to creating this spectacle that will transform the heart of Paris, with performances that have never been seen before," Jolly said in a statement.
 "A spectacle that will showcase the Paralympic athletes and the values that they embody.
 A spectacle that will unite spectators and television audiences worldwide around the unique spirit of the Paralympic Games."